derrybryson/kisside/readme.md

 # Installation

-Currently
+Currently installation is accomplished by a self-extracting shell script ([kissideinst.sh](kissideinst.sh)) that will install into /usr/share/kisside and setup the Apache config file in /etc/apache2/config-available and /etc/apache2/config-enabled and prompt for the Basic Authentication username/password and for the initial admin username/password.
+Note that the installation script can be run multiple times and will only update on subsequent runs.
+This installation has only been tested on Ubuntu 14.04 with required packages installed.

+The goal is to eventually provide Debian and Redhat packages with required dependencies (and hopefully get the packages into official repositories).

 # Build Requirements

-* Qooxdoo SDK 5.0.1 (currently requires patched version available [here], might work with trunk from github)
+* Qooxdoo SDK 5.0.1 (currently requires patched version available [here](qooxdoo-5.0.1-sdk.tgz), might work with trunk from github)